Optimal sequences for pairwise comparisons: the graph of graphs approach: Basic concepts: PCMs and their graph representation

-Pairwise comparisons are the core of ranking, sports competitions, as well as many statistics and decision making techniques \citepappend{DavidsonFarquhar1976,Csato2021}.
-We focus on pairwise comparison matrices (PCMs) that is used in the Analytic Hierarchy Process (AHP) MCDM methodology to evaluate alternatives according to a criterion, as well as to determine the importance of the different criteria.
+Pairwise comparisons are the core of ranking, sports competitions, as well as many statistics and decision making techniques \citep{DavidsonFarquhar1976,Csato2021}.
+We focus on pairwise comparison matrices (PCMs) which are used in the Analytic Hierarchy Process (AHP) MCDM methodology to evaluate alternatives according to a criterion, as well as to determine the importance of the different criteria.
 However, our results can be beneficial in a wider range.